artsy/artsy.github.io/_posts/2018-03-19-making-a-components-pod.markdown

 ```

 This Podspec is probably more complex then you're used to, but it means less config.
 To validate the Podspec, use
 `$ pod idc spec GitDawg.podspec` and read the JSON it outputs.
-With the Podspec set up, it's time to edit the example project's `Podfile`.
+With the Podspec set up, it's time to edit the example
+project's `Podfile`.

+We want to take the current Podfile and make sure that every React Native dependency comes from yarn.
+We can do this
+using the `:path` operator to redeclare where you can find each Pod.

+Note: we also _extend_ the amount of subspecs for `'React'` in this Podfile via `subspecs: ['DevSupport']` - this is
+what provide the hot code reloading and other developer tools.
+You'll want this, it will mean that the example app can
+be used as a dev environment, and your main app will only get a production environment.

+So edit `Example/Podfile` to look like this:

 ```ruby
 platform :ios, '9.0'